 Content continues below ad

 Morinka/ShutterstockOrganic food may not have more vitamins than conventionally grown food, but it does offer a significant health advantage: No pesticides.
 Many popular pesticides are known "endocrine disruptors," meaning they interfere with your body's metabolism by mimicking, blocking, or otherwise interfering with the body's natural hormones, according to a report issued by The Endocrine Society.
 The researchers found that regular exposure to pesticides through food was correlated with an increased risk of both obesity and diabetes.
 If you can't afford all organic food, just go organic for the "dirty dozen," the most contaminated types of produce.
 Or you can always try growing some of your own fruits and vegetables.
-(Bonus: Gardening is one of the best things you can do for your health!)

 Use chopsticks or try this fork trick

 Stasique/ShutterstockAnything that slows you down when you eat can help you become more mindful of what you're eating, how much you're enjoying it, and how full you are feeling, according to a study done by Cornell University.
 One easy way to put a speed bump between you and your plate is to try different utensils.
 Chopsticks will slow most Americans down, but if you don't have pair handy, try simply switching your fork to your non-dominant hand.
 You'll have to concentrate harder before each bite and will pay more attention to your food.
-Try these other mindful eating tricks to further draw your attention to what's entering your mouth.
+Here are seven mindful eating tricks to further draw your attention to what's entering your mouth.

 Swap out sweats for a cute outfit

 Cozy Home/Shutterstock"Elastic waistbands, oversized sweaters, and other loose clothing practically invite you to overeat," says JJ Virgin, CNS, CHFS, author of the Sugar Impact Diet.
 Putting on your favorite fitted dress, tailored jacket, or skinny jeans will remind you of your goals.
 When you look hot, you feel hot, so you'll think twice before grabbing seconds at dinner.
-Don't have a killer outfit?
-Here's how to find your personal style.

 Get a good night's sleep